-The Bonne Bay Cottage Hospital Heritage Corporation (BBCHHC) began as a dream to save the Old Cottage Hospital in Norris Point, Newfoundland and Labrador.
-The heritage building had been the anchor of health and wellness along the province's Great Northern Peninsula for over 60 years.
-In anticipation of the building's 2001 closure, Joan Cranston and a team of community leaders formed the BBCHHC to take on the challenge of preserving and repurposing the Old Cottage Hospital.
+Preserving Built Heritage in Norris Point: A PLACE Case Study of Bonne Bay Cottage Hospital Heritage Corporation and a team of community leaders formed the BBCHHC to take on the challenge of preserving and repurposing the Old Cottage Hospital.
 For the past twenty years, the BBCHHC has been committed to "the adaptive re-use of the former Bonne Bay Cottage Hospital for the preservation of local culture and heritage (including arts, crafts, music and oral history); the promotion of health and wellness; and community economic and social development."
-Today, the Old Cottage Hospital has become a social enterprise hub3 hosting a diverse array of tenants and programs including: the Old Cottage Hostel; a community kitchen, gardens and greenhouse; the Voice of Bonne Bay community radio station; the Cottage Hospital Museum Room; the Norris Point Public Library; and numerous health services and small business tenants.
+Today, the Old Cottage Hospital has become a social enterprise hub hosting a diverse array of tenants and programs including: the Old Cottage Hostel; a